hinali/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This is a front-end (client-side) project that aims to create a simple, single-page Twitter-like application called "Tweeter."
+The project is designed to enhance your skills in building a client-side web application that communicates with a server via AJAX (Asynchronous JavaScript and XML).
+Although you will review the project's back-end (server-side) code, you are not required to make edits to it.

+# Project Description
+The goal of this project is to create a functional and visually appealing Single Page App (SPA) that closely resembles Twitter's basic features

+# Schreenshots

+- page1
+- page2
+- page 3

+## Dependencies

+- Express
+- Node 5.10.x or above
+- Body-parser
+- Chance
+- md5
+- Timeago

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
-2. Clone your repository onto your local device.
+1. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

-## Dependencies

-- Express
-- Node 5.10.x or above